lewagon/dotfiles/01-Ruby/06-Parsing/Optional-02-Your-First-Scraper/README.md

 ### Going further

-To understand more about this gem, take a look at our [Nokogiri Cheatsheet](https://kitt.lewagon.com/knowledge/cheatsheets/nokogiri) on Kitt!
+To get more information about Nokogiri, take a look at our [dedicated cheatsheet](https://kitt.lewagon.com/knowledge/cheatsheets/nokogiri).